Complaints about education settings (nurseries, early years providers, schools, colleges)

 - referral to the governing body

-The following types of complaints about education are dealt with in different ways.
+Different types of complaints about education are dealt with in different ways.

 - admission to schools

-- school re-organisation proposals
+- re-organisation proposals for schools

 - special education provision

 - religious education and collective worship

 If your complaint is about the school named in your child's EHC (Education Health and care) Plan or about Disability Discrimination you can formally complain through the SEND Tribunal process.
 Your case will be heard by an independent panel who all have extensive experience of SEND.

 School places and admission appeals

 Admissions and Pupil Benefits Team

 Phone 020 8820 7000

 Education complaints for children and young people with SEND